 What is bokashi tea?

 Bokashi tea, or bokashi leachate, is the liquid that is generated by your bokashi bucket.
-It is most commonly used as a fertilizer, to unblock bad drains and as a boost for septic systems.
+Its most common use is as a fertilizer, to unblock bad drains and as a boost for septic systems.
 Learn more about these uses for bokashi tea here.

 Absolutely!
 Bokashi tea is very acidic.
-Bokashi tea must be diluted 1:100 for use as a fertilizer (and diluted even further for particularly sensitive plants).
+Dilute bokashi tea 1:100 for use as a fertilizer (and diluted even further for particularly sensitive plants).
 This acidity makes it ideal as a weed killer.
 No need to dilute it, just simply pour it directly on to your weeds.
 This is a great, natural herbicide that won’t have any negative health effects, unlike other weed killers.
 For example, Roundup may cause cancer in humans who are exposed to it so if you have ever used it then you could want to read more about this here.

 How to use bokashi tea as a weed killer